Ansible-RH-Madrid/RHV-Ansible-Workshop/README.md

 Start in Pause Mode
 Delete Protection

 For nic1, please select:
 vm public net/vm public net

-Using the vertical menu on the left, go to Compute → Virtual Machines.
-Click New to open the New Virtual Machine window.

-Select “rhel-7.5-demo” Template.
-Enter “vm-1” as Name for the virtual machine.
 Keep defaults for everything else.
 Click OK.

 When the virtual machine creation finishes, click on Run button.
 To access virtual machine console, click on Console button. ℹ
 For more details on all fields in the New Virtual Machine window, see Red Hat Virtualization documentation.
 If you’d like to log into the virtual machine operating system, use the following credentials.

-Login
-admin
+Login: admin
-Password
-r3dh4t1!
+Password: r3dh4t1!